The Domino Problem of the Hyperbolic Plane for Regular Polygons: Pseudo-homogeneous tilings

-\underline{Step 2.} We will now attach triangles to the other faces.
-We have the following face-cycles around $10$-gon shown in Figure \ref{fig:35aroundk3} and $12$-gon shown in Figure $\ref{fig:3512k4}$ which are consistent with observation-(1-2) made earlier.
+\textbf{Step 2.} We now attach triangles to the other faces.
+We have the following possible neighborhoods of a $10$-gon shown in Fig.~\ref{fig:3512k4}, and one of the possible types of neighborhoods of a $12$-gon is shown in Fig.~$\ref{fig:35aroundk31}$ which are consistent with Observations \ref{A1}--\ref{A2}.

-These face-cycles can also be viewed as partial face-cycles around the $k_3$-gon (or the $k_4$-gon) for $k_3, k_4 \geq 13$ and extended to face-cycles consistent with observations-(1-2) by replacing $\nabla$ and $\Delta$-triangles in the manners shown in Figure \ref{fig:3510extend}.
+Each of these neighborhoods can also be viewed as a partial neighborhood of a $k_3$-gon (or the $k_4$-gon) for $k_3 \geq 13$ and extended to full neighborhoods consistent with Observations \ref{A1}--\ref{A2} by replacing $\nabla$- and $\Delta$-triangles in the manners shown in Fig.~\ref{fig:3510extend}.

-We claim that the existing partial face-cycle around each $k_3$ or $k_4$-gon and the one that will be forced upon in the process of covering adjacent faces, can be extended to one of the face-cycles shown in Figure \ref{fig:35aroundk3} for $k_3=10$, or \ref{fig:3512k4} for $k_3=12$, and to extension of these face-cycle for higher $k_3$ as described in \ref{fig:3510extend}.
-We verify the claim only for two non-trivial cases, the rest are easy.
+We claim that the existing partial neighborhood of each $k_3$-gon or $k_4$-gon, as well as the neighborhood forced upon it during the process of covering adjacent faces, can be extended to one of the neighborhoods shown in Fig.~\ref{fig:35aroundk3} for $k_3=10$, or in Fig~\ref{fig:3512k4} for $k_3=12$, and to the extensions of these neighborhood as shown in Fig~\ref{fig:3510extend} for $k_3>12$.
+We verify the claim only for two non-trivial cases, the remaining cases are straightforward.

-For the sequence $\{5(3), k_3(6), 5(3)\}$, we have the following partial face-cycle around $k_3$-gon for $k_3 \neq 10, 13$ shown in Figure \ref{fig:35aroundk3} (a), and for $k_3=10, 13$ shown in Figure \ref{fig:35aroundk3} (b) (without the faces with dotted edges).
-For $k_3=10$, the partial face-cycle can be extended to the face-cycle in Figure \ref{fig:35aroundk3}-(b), also shown in Figure \ref{fig:35aroundk3} (b) by adding faces with dotted edges.
-For $k_3=12$, it can be extended to the face-cycle shown in Figure \ref{fig:3512k4}.
-For larger $k_3$, we can use the extension procedure shown in Figure \ref{fig:3510extend}.
+For the sequence $\{5(3), k_3(6), 5(3)\}$, we have the following partial neighborhood of $k_3$-gon for $k_3 \neq 10, 13$ shown in Fig.~\ref{fig:35aroundk3} (a), and for $k_3=10, 13$ shown in Fig.~\ref{fig:35aroundk3} (b) (without the faces with dotted edges).
+For $k_3=10$, the partial neighborhood can be extended to the neighborhood shown in the second figure in Fig.~\ref{fig:3512k4} (also in Fig.~\ref{fig:35aroundk3} (b)).
+For $k_3=12$, it can be extended to the neighborhood shown in Fig.~\ref{fig:35aroundk31}.
+For larger values of $k_3$, we can use the extension procedure shown in Fig.~\ref{fig:3510extend}.